muratk5n/thirdwave/en/README.md

 consistent, stance fits into a power structure, you can work with that.
 After 9/11 US gov types were like 'these jihadi mfkers are f-ing weirdos..
 I miss the Cold War at least *the other side was rational*'.
-Well here are the Russkies, they are back.
+Well here are the Russkies, you missed them, they are back.

 ---